Quick Answer: Is Talcum Powder Safe?

 Q: What if baby accidentally inhales some powder?

-A: If baby coughs briefly and then seems fine, monitor for any breathing changes.
-If coughing persists, breathing becomes labored, or baby seems distressed, seek immediate medical attention.
+A: If baby coughs briefly and then seems completely fine, monitor closely for any breathing changes over the next several hours. 🚨 If coughing persists, breathing becomes labored or rapid, the lips look blue, or your baby seems distressed, this is an emergency — call 112 (national emergency) or 108 (ambulance), or go to the nearest hospital immediately.

 This article was reviewed by a pediatrician.
 Last updated: January 2025